Barack Obama Presidential Center: Obama presidential documents and artifacts

-The papers and artifacts from the Obama administration are being stored and processed inside a facility in suburban Hoffman Estates, northwest of Chicago's O'Hare International Airport.
+The papers and artifacts from the Obama administration are being stored and processed inside a secure facility located at 2500 W. Golf Rd in suburban Hoffman Estates, northwest of Chicago's O'Hare International Airport.
 The records are to be digitized and stored in existing NARA facilities.
 By law, they are subject to Freedom of Information Act requests beginning in 2022.

 Federal review

 The federal government began a review of this project in 2017 because of Jackson Park's historic designation and potential changes to the roadways in and around the park.
-The review concluded four years later in 2021, and some design changes were made to project to meet objections raised in the review.
+The review concluded four years later in 2021, and some design changes were made to meet objections raised in the review.